 If your organization looks at small gift donors as less than others, you have some work ahead of you.
 We know you’d never tell donors who give less than average that you don’t think they matter.
 But actions speak louder than words.

 If you don’t thank your supporters effectively after a small dollar donation, donors will feel like their gift didn’t matter to you.
-So, make sure your small gift donors know they have an important role in achieving your goals.
+So, make sure your small gift donors know they have an important role in achieving your goal.

 As we mentioned earlier, you never know who that $5 donation came from and what their true intentions might be.
 Failing to follow up on a small dollar donation could end up costing you thousands of dollars over time!